-If you have unique medical needs or concerns, speak with your specialist so see how you can have them covered.
+If you have unique medical needs or concerns, speak with your social worker so see how you can have them covered.

 Adoption is a complex legal process, and there are many laws in place to protect you, your baby, and everyone else involved in the adoption.
 To navigate these laws and make your adoption legally valid, you will need to consult an adoption attorney.
 Some of the legal fees that may come up include:

 - Termination of parental rights

 - Interstate adoption help